Benjamin sits comfortably in the UK charts at #61 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 About the Name Benjamin

-Benjamin is holding steady in the rankings at #61.
-It reached its peak of #6 in 2002 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Benjamin ranked #61 in 2025, down from its peak of #6 in 2002 — still a familiar name, but past its high point.
 The name has been a consistent presence in UK records since 1996.
-It has spent 29 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 In terms of origin, Benjamin is rooted in Hebrew, where it means "Son of the right hand".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.